This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - A sports bra and a normal one.

 - A rain and windproof jacket and a poncho.
-I normally use Kuhl Airstorm rain jacket.
+I normally use Kuhl Hydroflex Rain Jacket.

 - A hat or a beanie.

 - A pretty dress.
 Kuhl has tons of pretty looking dresses that are also very comfortable.
-My favorite is the Sora dress as it is very easy to wear and it packs really small.
+My favorite is the Helix Dress as it is very easy to wear and it packs really small.

-Much like for the clothes, when deciding what shoes to include among your backpacking essentials you need to consider what activities you plan to do.
-If there are good chances of hiking, a pair of good boots have to be included.
+Much like for clothes, when deciding what shoes to include in your backpacking essentials you must consider what activities you plan to do.
+If there are good chances of hiking, you need good boots.
 They are heavy and bulky, but you can save space in the backpack by wearing them when you move from one place to the other.
-Other than that, make sure to bring a pair of flip flops (you can use them to go to the beach and to shower) and a pair of comfortable walking shoes.
+Other than that, bring a pair of flip flops (you can use them to go to the beach and to shower) and a pair of comfortable walking shoes.

-- Salomon X Ultra 3 Mid GTX – they are thought to be the best overall hiking boots.
+- Salomon X Ultra 3 Mid GTX – the best overall hiking boots.

-Your backpacking essentials have to include all personal care items you may need during the trip.
+Your backpacking checklist must include personal care items you may need during the trip.
 Chances are you’ll have to buy them during the trip again, but things such as tampons (for women) and good razors (for men) aren’t easy to get hold of in certain countries.
 You will need a good toiletry bag like this one, which you can hang and that has multiple pockets to store all your toiletries.
 Other than the obvious, make sure to pack the following:

 - Sunscreen with very high SPF.